RianneSchouten/pyampute/docs/source/auto_examples/plot_easy_example.rst

  .. code-block:: none

-    2022-02-11 20:17:31,092 [WARNING] Failed to load lookup table for a prespecified score to probability function.
-It is possible /data/C:\Users\20200059\Documents\Github\pyampute\docs\data\shift_lookup.csv.csv is missing, in the wrong location, or corrupted.
-Try rerunning /amputation/scripts.py to regenerate the lookup table.
+    2022-02-14 14:51:34,563 [WARNING] Failed to load lookup table for a prespecified score to probability function.
+It is possible data\shift_lookup.csv is missing, in the wrong location, or corrupted.
+Try rerunning scripts/generate_shift_lookup_table.py to regenerate the lookup table.

 ..
-GENERATED FROM PYTHON SOURCE LINES 86-87
+GENERATED FROM PYTHON SOURCE LINES 87-88

 By default, ``SimpleImputer`` imputes with the mean of the observed data.
 It is therefore like that we find the median in 50% of the rows (of the test set, which contains 25% of :math:`m`) for 50% of the variables.

 ..
-GENERATED FROM PYTHON SOURCE LINES 87-91
+GENERATED FROM PYTHON SOURCE LINES 88-92

 .. code-block:: default